 Turn your passion for cars into a career

-An A.O.S. degree from Onondaga can jump start your career in the automotive industry.
+An A.A.S. degree from Onondaga can jump start your career in the automotive industry.

 What You'll Learn

-As a member of the National Alternative Fuels Training Consortium, you'll learn techniques that are as technologically advanced as they are environmentally responsible.
+As a member of the National Alternative Fuels Training Consortium, you'll learn techniques that are as technologically advanced and environmentally responsible.
 You’ll also learn about things like computer-controlled fuel and ignition systems, anti-lock brakes, microcomputer-controlled systems, and how to diagnose problems using the most advanced electronic tools.

 Where You'll Go

-Upon graduation, you’ll have the necessary skills to pursue a wide variety of job opportunities in the automotive industry including: automotive technician, service representative, and electronic diagnostic technician.
+As a graduate, you can pursue a wide variety of career opportunities in the automotive industry.
+Potential careers opportunities include: automotive technician, service representative, and electronic diagnostic technician.
 You can also pursue a four-year degree in fields like engineering, research, management, or education.